andrewjong/GAN-Tricks-2020/README.md

 #### Data augmentation
 - Use Differentiable Augmentation to reduce the required training data from ~70k to ~1k-2k, perhaps even the hundreds.
 Zhao et al. 2020.
 [Code](https://github.com/mit-han-lab/data-efficient-gans).

-#### High definition (HD) output
+#### Output Quality

-- Use ProgressiveGrowing as your base architecture
+- For HD resolution, use ProgressiveGrowing as your base architecture.
+Either that or explore some of the recent AutoEncoder approaches (though these aren't GANs), e.g. ALAE
-- Either that or explore some of the recent AutoEncoder approaches (though these aren't GANs), e.g. ALAE
+- If you can afford it, add some self-attention like stated [here](https://github.com/lucidrains/stylegan2-pytorch#attention).
+Self-Attention GAN is originally [here](https://github.com/heykeetae/Self-Attention-GAN).

 ## Architecture Tricks
 - Throw some linear layers between the latent space and convolution layers.
 According to the StyleGAN paper, it helps disentangle the latent space.